The Giant Ionic Lattice

 When explaining why molten or aqueous ionic compounds conduct, writing "electrons are free to move" will result in zero marks.
 The current in an ionic liquid is carried by the physical migration of massive charged ions, not subatomic electrons.

-Why Ionic Compounds Are Brittle
+Why Ionic Compounds Are Brittle (Cleavage Under Stress)

-⚠️ Examiner Trap.
 Melting Point Explanation

 When explaining high melting points, you must explicitly state: "energy is needed to overcome the strong electrostatic attractions between oppositely charged ions in the giant lattice."
 Do NOT write "intermolecular forces".
-Ionic compounds have no molecules and therefore no intermolecular forces.
+Ionic compounds have no molecules and therefore zero intermolecular forces.

-🔑 Solubility in Non-Polar Solvents
+Solubility in Non-Polar Solvents

-Ionic compounds are generally insoluble in non-polar solvents (e.g. Hexane, cyclohexane).
+Ionic compounds are generally insoluble in non-polar solvents (e.g. hexane, cyclohexane).
 Non-polar molecules lack the partial charges needed to form ion-dipole interactions, so they cannot overcome the strong lattice forces holding the ions together.

 Lattice Enthalpy